DanielGordon1/recipe_roundabout/README.md

 - User can search Recipes based on title. (✅)
 - User can search Recipes based on ingredients. (✅)
 - User can favorite(like) a Recipe (✅)
-- User can view al his / her favorite recipes (optional)
+- User can view al his / her favorite recipes (✅)
 - User can search for Recipes on the internet when the DB does not yield results
     - Search for recommendations using ChatGPT